federicotdn/verb/README.md

 Depending on the type of the resulting value for a code tag, Verb will do the following:
 - `string`: The value will be inserted as-is into the request contents.
 - `buffer`: The buffer's contents will be inserted into the request using `insert-buffer-substring`.
-If the buffer's `verb-kill-this-buffer` variable is set to non-nil, the buffer will be killed after its contents have been read.
+If the buffer's `verb-kill-this-buffer` variable is set to non-`nil`, the buffer will be killed after its contents have been read.
 The variable's default value is `nil`.
 - Other types: The value will be converted to a string using `(format "%s" result)` and inserted into the request contents.

 Let's extend the previous example so that it now uses code tags: